dymaczew/charts/How to install cloud native monitoring on managed clusters.md

 3. **IMPORTANT** Add the namespace that holds the cluster object (it is named the same as a managed cluster) as a managed resource to the team that owns the monitoring tenant.

-Below, there are commands that you would use for a managed cluster named `microk8s` and the default tenant ( *team id* and *account id* may be different at each installation)
+Below there are commands that you would use for a managed cluster named `microk8s` and the default tenant ( *team id* and *account id* may be different at each installation)

 ```bash
 [ibmuser@admin ~]$ cloudctl iam accounts